dolox/fallback/README.md

 ### Staying Stable

-The project contains over 1000 tests that run daily for all of the supported browsers via SauceLabs which is trigger daily by Travis and Tron CI (http://tron-ci.herokuapp.com/).
+The project contains over 1000 tests which run on a daily basis for all of the supported browsers.
+The tests are run on SauceLabs which is triggered by Travis and Tron CI (http://tron-ci.herokuapp.com/).
 If a new bug were to be introduced for a supported browser which directly affects the library, we would know about it in 24 hours at the latest.